Saturday, May 12, 2018

 Jesus Christ our Lord.

-Until now you have not asked anything in the name of Jesus, but they will be able to do it after his glorification (Jn 14, 13s) when they will receive the Spirit who will fully enlighten them on His identity (Jn 4, 22ff) and will create the union with Him.
-His own will be able to ask and receive the fullness of joy when they will go from the sensitive vision of Him to that of faith.
+Until now they have not asked anything in the name of Jesus, but they will be able to do it after His glorification (Jn 14:13) when they will receive the Spirit who will fully enlighten them on His identity (Jn 4, 22ff) and will create the union with Him.
+His own will be able to ask and receive the fullness of joy when they will go from the sensory vision of Him to that of faith.

-• Jn 16, 24-25: In Jesus the direct contact with the Father.
+• Jn 16:24-25: In Jesus the direct contact with the Father.
 The believers are taken into the relationship between the Son and the Father.
-In Jn 16, 26 Jesus once again speaks about the link produced by the Spirit and that permits his own to present every petition to the Father in union with Him.
-That will take place “on that day”.
-What does this mean: “On that day you will ask?”
-It is the day when He will come to His own and will communicate the Spirit to them (Jn 20, 19.22).
-And it is then that the disciples knowing the relationship between Jesus and the Father will know that they will be listened to.
-It will not be necessary for Jesus to intervene between the Father and the disciples to ask in their behalf, and not because his mediation has ended, but they, having believed in the Incarnation of the Word, and being closely united to Christ, will be loved by the Father as He loves his Son (Jn 17, 23.26).
-In Jesus the disciples experience the direct contact with the Father.
+In Jn 16:26 Jesus once again speaks about the link produced by the Spirit that permits His own to present every petition to the Father in union with Him.
+That will take place “on that day.”
+What does this mean: “On that day you will ask”?
+It is the day when He will come to His own and will transmit the Spirit to them (Jn 20:19,22).
+It is then that the disciples, knowing the relationship between Jesus and the Father, will know that they will be listened to.
+It will not be necessary for Jesus to intervene between the Father and the disciples to ask on their behalf, not because His mediation has ended, but they, having believed in the Incarnation of the Word, and being closely united to Christ, will be loved by the Father as He loves His Son (Jn 17:23,26).
+In Jesus the disciples experience direct contact with the Father.

-After having assimilated the disciples to himself Jesus seems to withdraw from his condition of mediator but in reality he permits that only the Father to take us and to seize us: “Ask and you will receive and so your joy will be complete” (v.24).
+After having gathered the disciples to Himself Jesus seems to withdraw from His role of mediator, but in reality He permits that the Father take us and seize us: “Ask and you will receive and so your joy will be complete” (v.24).
 Inserted into the relationship with the Father through union in Him, our joy is complete and prayer is perfect.
-God always offers his love to the whole world, but such a love acquires the sense of reciprocity only if man responds.
-Love is incomplete if it does not become reciprocal: as long as man does not accept it remains in suspense.
+God always offers His love to the whole world, but such a love acquires the sense of reciprocity only if man responds.
+Love is incomplete if it does not become reciprocal: as long as man does not accept, it remains in suspense.
 However, the disciples accept it at the moment in which they love Jesus and thus they render operational the love of the Father.
 Prayer is this relationship of love.
-In last instance the history of each one of us is identified with the history of his prayer, even at the moments which do not seem to be such: Longing, yearning is already prayer and in the same way, research, anguish...
+In the end the history of each one of us is identified with the history of His prayer, even at the moments which do not seem to be such.
+Longing, yearning is already prayer and in the same way, searching, anguish...

 4) Personal questions

-• Do my personal and community prayer take place in a state of calmness, silence of peace and of great peace?
+• Does my personal and community prayer take place in a state of calmness, silence, and great peace?

-• How much effort or commitment do I dedicate to grow in friendship with Jesus?
-Are you convinced of attaining a real identity through communion with Him and in the love for neighbour?
+• How much effort or commitment do I dedicate to growing in friendship with Jesus?
+Are you convinced of attaining a real identity through communion with Him and in the love for neighbor?